tomwillfixit/docker-league-of-legends/README.md

 --> You'll be prompted to install the Mono and Gecko packages.
 Just hit install and continue.
 --> Select the Staging tab and tick the "Enable CSMT box"

-Exit wine.
+Press Apply and exit wine.
 ```

 ## Step 5 : Install League of Legends

 To start the LOL installer run :
 ```
-WINEPREFIX=~/.LoL64 wine /opt/lol.exe
+WINEPREFIX=~/.LoL64 wine /root/lol.exe
 ```
 Accept the defaults and the installation should complete successfully.
+Untick the "Start League of Legends" box in the final screen and click exit.

 ## Step 6 : Start League of Legends and enjoy